jpwspicer/astro-autocompletions/README.md

 ### Git Clone

-Clone this repository in to the Sublime Text 2/3 `Packages` directory, which is located whereever the _Preferences_ → _Browse Packages_ option in Sublime.
+Clone this repository in to the Sublime Text `Packages` directory, which is located whereever the _Preferences_ → _Browse Packages_ option in Sublime.

 ### Git Copy

-Alternately, you can download a [copy of this package][3], rename the file to `AstroSymbols.sublime-package` and move it to the `Installed Packages` directory which is located in the same directory as the `Packages` directory.
+Alternately, you can [download][3] a copy of this package, rename the file to `AstroSymbols.sublime-package` and move it to the `Installed Packages` directory which is located in the same directory as the `Packages` directory.
 Afterwards, restart Sublime and you're done.

 [0]: http://www.fontspace.com/gnu-freefont/freemono "FreeMono Font"
 [1]: https://packagecontrol.io/ "Package Control"